meclyn/2fa/README.md

-Download "FreeOTP" app to read the QRCode
+Download "FreeOTP" app to read the QRCode.